mfriyaz/hello-world/README.md

 # maven-project

-Simple Maven Project By Riyaz automation !!!
+Simple Maven Project By Riyaz automation with jenkins!!!